Schizophrenia Management Guidelines For Patients And Families

 Reaching out for help with schizophrenia can be intimidating.
 Online therapy often seems like a gentler first step.
 The familiar space of your own home can make it easier to open up to a professional about your experiences.
 Online therapy can also be helpful when in-person options are scarce, too far away, or too overwhelming.
 Whether it's finding a specialist who understands schizophrenia or creating a more flexible support system, online therapy can serve as another tool for building the life you want.

 While comprehensive research is still underway, studies show that teletherapy options may benefit individuals with schizophrenia by building real-world skills and promoting enhanced social function.
 Further, the flexibility of tailoring these sessions to your specific needs can lead to lasting positive change.
-However, it should be noted that if you’re experiencing acute psychotic symptoms, it may be necessary to seek professional support in person.
+However, if you’re experiencing acute psychotic symptoms, you may need to seek professional support in person.

 Takeaway